mike-ward/mike-ward.github.io/_posts/2008-04-04-calling-managed-code-from-c-gotcha.md

 ---
 layout: post
-title:  Calling Managed Code from C++ Gotcha
+title: 'Calling Managed Code from C++ Gotcha'
 ---
 Here's an issue I ran into the other day.